niclash/subutai-bp-flink/README.md

 # subutai-bp-flink
-Subutai Blueprint to run clustered Apache Flink
+Subutai Blueprint to run clustered Apache Flink.

+NOTE!!!
+This is work in-progress, and not functional at this point in time.